National Guardsman arrested for child porn while on duty at Six Flags vaccine site

-FREDERICK COUNTY, Md. — A Maryland National Guardsman/Rockville City police officer was arrested Friday morning on child pornography charges, according to Frederick County Sheriff's Office (FCSO).
+FREDERICK COUNTY, Md. — A Maryland National Guardsman and Rockville City police officer was arrested Friday morning on child pornography charges, according to the Frederick County Sheriff's Office (FCSO).

-Police said Daniel Joseph Morozewicz, of Frederick, was arrested around 9:15 a.m while on active duty at the Six Flags America mass COVID-19 vaccination site in Bowie, Md.
+Police said Daniel Joseph Morozewicz, of Frederick, was arrested around 9:15 a.m while on active duty at the Six Flags America mass COVID-19 vaccination site in Bowie.

 Detectives said later that day they found additional evidence from Morozewicz’s home that showed images of child pornography and placed him under arrest.